SQE Assessment Regulations

 In order to pass SQE2 candidates must obtain the overall pass mark for SQE2.

-The pass mark for SQE2 will be set in accordance with the SQE Marking and Moderation Policy.
+The pass mark for SQE2 will be set in accordance with the SQE Marking and Standard Setting Policy.

 Subject to Regulation 7.3, a candidate who fails FLK1 and/or FLK2 at the first attempt will have two further opportunities to take the assessment(s) they failed, (FLK1 and/or FLK2) within six years from the date they first sat an SQE assessment.
 Candidates who fail both FLK1 and FLK2 must retake them both in the same assessment window.
 If a candidate fails FLK1 and/or FLK2 three times during this six-year period they must wait until that six-year period expires before re-applying and previous passes will not be carried forward.

-Candidates will not be permitted to resit an assessment they have passed in order to improve their marks.
+Candidates will not be permitted to resit an assessment they have passed in order to improve their marks under any circumstances.

 8. Assessment Board